prashantrewar/company-management-api/README.md

 ### For Backend

-the curl commands to test the API manually.
+The curl commands to test the API manually.
 These commands assume that the backend server is running on http://localhost:8080.

 - Login to get JWT token